bpkaur/List-of-awesome-tech-YouTube-channels/README.md

 ## About

-This repository contains a list of Tech YouTube channels for people who prefer learning by watching videos and experienced youtuber for good tech advice.
+This repository contains a list of tech YouTube channels for people who prefer learning by watching videos and experienced youtuber for good tech advice.

 ## Contribute